jethroGIT/jethrogit.github.io/_posts/computer-vision/2020-08-22-Exponentially_Weighted_Averages.md

 As we can see in the image above, the values of temperatures during a year are _noisy_ which means that there is considerable variation in the values.
 The variation is caused by _noise_ and _we need to remove the variation_ if we want to expose the underlying values of temperatures (Brownlee, 2019).

-> How do remove the noise which resides in the values of time series?
+> How do we remove the noise which resides in the values of time series?

 One of the techniques to remove the noise is called **smoothing**.
 The common technique used commonly in time series forecasting is **exponentially weighted averages**.
 Computing **exponentially weighted averages** involves constructing a new series whose values are calculated by the average of raw observations in the original time series.
 Let's denote the new series as $v_t$ for $t=1, 2, \ldots, 365$ as follows: